DIY DRO for iGaging and Shahe Scales

 Scale Input Configuration

-For each input you will need to connect the Vcc pin to the correct supply rail.
-If you follow the schematic, this will also connect the pull-up resistors to the same rail (this is very important; otherwise, you can permanently damage your scales).
-Additionally, iGaging 21-bit scales need to have the "CLOCK OUT" pin connected (jumpers are market R11-R14 on the schematic).
+For each input you will need to connect the Vcc pin to the 3.3V supply rail.
+If you follow the schematic, this will also connect the pull-up resistors to the same rail (this is very important; If you accidentally connect the resistors to 5V rail, you will permanently damage your scales).
+Additionally, iGaging 21-bit scales need to have the "CLOCK OUT" pin connected (R11-R14 on the schematic are simple wire jumpers).

 DRO Firmware